Skip to main content

 Alternative Tools

 Other ACME clients are available on Windows and in some cases administrators looking after Exchange may prefer to use a different client.
-Certify The Web has an extensive feature set aimed at managing a large number of certificates and it may be more than you really need for a single Exchange deployment.
+Certify Certificate Manager has an extensive feature set aimed at managing a large number of certificates and it may be more than you really need for a single Exchange deployment.

 Some other clients to consider for very specific tasks include Posh-ACME (PowerShell) and win-acme (WACS - command line).
 Both of these are well maintained projects which we (Certify The Web) also sponsor on Github.